NuSoftHEP/ppfxv2/README.md

 git push nug --tags
 ```

-ppfx v3 and later is found at https://github.com/kordosky/ppfx
+ppfx v3 and later can be found at https://github.com/kordosky/ppfx

 This repository will be used to make any v2 releases.
 It is also an archival repository.